Rpc

 NewContextSharedPtr

-method, passing the Server-type ctx as a parameter to this method, for example:
+method of the Proxy, passing the Server-type ctx as a parameter to this method, for example:

 ExampleServiceSyncProxy proxy;